Build with AI

 The Agent Context document has the following fields:

-• name: human readable name
+• name: human-readable name

 • slug: identifier used when connecting to the MCP

 • groqFilter: optional filter that limits what content the agent can access.
-This should be a GROQ filter (e.g., _type == "product"), not a full GROQ query (e.g., *[_type == "product"]).
+GROQ is Sanity's query language.
+This field takes a filter expression (e.g., _type == "product"), not a full query (e.g., *[_type == "product"]).
+The filter supports standard GROQ expressions including comparisons (==, !=, >, <), logical operators (&&, ||), the in operator, and defined().
+Sub-queries, projections, and ordering are not supported.

 Loading...